Carnegie, Oklahoma: Economy

 Agriculture has been the basis of Carnegie's economy throughout its history.
 The main production has been cotton, wheat, broomcorn, cattle, hogs and poultry.
 Oil production replaced agriculture briefly during the 1970s, but declined in economic importance after 1980.

 Community

 Carnegie is home to Liberty Theater, the oldest continually operated movie theater in Oklahoma.

-Carnegie is host to many community events, including the Carnegie Tri-County Free Fair, the Carnegie Round-Up Club Rodeo, the World Championship Domino Tournament, as well as various other community events throughout the year.
+Carnegie hosts many community events, including the Carnegie Tri-County Free Fair, the Carnegie Round-Up Club Rodeo, the World Championship Domino Tournament, as well as various other events throughout the year.

-Carnegie also is the home of the Kiowa Tribe of Oklahoma, which has tribal offices located on the west edge of town.
+Carnegie is also the home of the Kiowa Tribe of Oklahoma, which has tribal offices on the west edge of town.

 Transportation

 The Town of Carnegie operates and maintains the Carnegie Municipal Airport (Location ID: 86F).
 There is one asphalt runway, 35/17, 3300 ft long.
-There are no refueling services available at the airport.
+Refueling services are not available.